 Born in England, Dr. Beardsley-Hardy holds UK, Finnish and US citizenships.
 She and her husband Dr. Frank Hardy have a daughter and two grandchildren.
 Her special interests include mushroom hunting, cross-country skiing and music.

-Liaison for higher education and advisor to the South Pacific Division, the Southern Africa-Indian Ocean Division, and the Southern Asia-Pacific Division; and editor, College and University Dialogue.
+Liaison for higher education and advisor to the South Pacific Division, the Southern Africa-Indian Ocean Division, the Southern Asia Division, the Southern Asia-Pacific Division, and the West Central-Africa Division; and editor, College and University Dialogue.

 Dr. Hudson Kibuuka was born in the Republic of Uganda and holds a B.Sc. with majors in Mathematics and Chemistry and a minor in Physics, as well as a concurrent Diploma in Education (Mathematics Education and Primary Teaching Methods), and the Master of Education (Educational Administration & Planning) from Makerere University, Republic of Uganda.
 He also earned a Bachelor of Education, Doctor of Education (both in Educational Management), and a Certificate in Business Management, all from the University of South Africa.
 Dr. Kibuuka spent some time of immersion in the French language at the Adventist University of France, Collonges-sous-Salève, and also speaks Luganda and Swahili in addition to English.
 He has been an educator since 1979.